 "And Jesus came ... to them" - instead of being some remote, God-like, aloof and cold power figure, here is Jesus coming up close and personal with his closest followers, reassuring them with his close and loving and friendly presence that they need not fear him.
-An assurance that Jesus seals with his promise to them that He would stay close with them forever, "to the end of the age" even.
+Here Jesus offers an assurance that he seals with his promise to them that he would stay close with them forever, "(even) to the end of the age."